maztas-tech/maztas-tech/README.md

 - 👋 Hi, I’m @maztas-tech
-- 👀 I’m interested in student job as a data analyst or developer in Java
+- 👀 I’m interested in a student job as a data analyst or developer in Java
 - 🌱 I’m currently learning Java

 <!---